-- Switch to a 100% renewable energy supplier, such as Pure Planet.
+- Switch to a 100% renewable energy supplier.
 They often come in cheaper than the dirty great fossil-fuelled Big Six, because the suppliers are smaller, nimbler and tend to also offer better customer service too.
 So you won’t be scrimping on either the quality of your electricity (because electricity is electricity, wherever it comes from) and you won’t have to sacrifice good service either.
 Plus, it’s dead easy.
 Here are some we like.

 - If you are in the market for a new car this year, make your next vehicle an electric (or at least a bit electric) one.
 There are some decently-priced second hand electric vehicle options with realistic mileage ranges, now that they have been around a while and there are lots of new models coming out.
 The money-saving beauty of electric cars is that you can avoid the cost of petrol, which, you might have noticed, is rising.
 Pure electric cars are about 10 per cent cheaper to run overall, according to research.
 Here are AutoExpress’s top picks for 2018.